-What are Value-Added Measures (VAMs)?
+What are Value-Added Measures (VAM)?

-- A nationally-recognized statistical model that measures the impact of a school and/or a teacher on students' academic growth from year to year. - The Value-Added Model compares students with similar characteristics to 1) see how similar students grew relative to each other, and 2) to capture the teacher's contribution to student learning, adjusting for factors outside of the teacher's control. - To measure the teacher's contribution to student growth, the Value-Added Model "controls" or adjusts for prior performance and other student factors that also outside the teacher's control.
+- A nationally-recognized statistical model that measures the impact of a school and/or a teacher on students' academic growth from year to year. - The Value-Added Measure compares students with similar characteristics to 1) see how similar students grew relative to each other, and 2) to capture the teacher's contribution to student learning. - To measure the teacher's contribution to student growth, the Value-Added Model "controls" or adjusts for prior performance and other student factors that also influence academic growth.